 21.2.
 The interest rate and currency risks arising from the securitisation shall be appropriately mitigated and any measures taken to that effect shall be disclosed.

 36. Any measures taken to that effect shall be disclosed.

-See the section headed "COMPLIANCE WITH STS REQUIREMENTS", sub §(n) and the section "The Swap Agreements".
+See the section headed "COMPLIANCE WITH STS REQUIREMENTS", sub §(n).